simnalamburt/arc311/Lab1.md

 4. In the bottom section of *Create Endpoint*:
 	* For *VPC*, select **VPC2** from the dropdown.
 This is where our Cloud9 instance is located.
 	* For *Subnets*, select the subnets (Availability Zones) in which to create the endpoint network interfaces.
-You can sleect the public subnets for VPC 2 (1 in each AZ)
+You can select the public subnets for VPC 2 (1 in each AZ)
 	* For *Security group*, select the **VPC2** security group to associate with the endpoint network interfaces.
 This will allow all traffic with a source of 10.200.0.0/16

 5. Click **Create Endpoint**.